 - Issue the lease bond debt (typically under a trust indenture).

-The Port Authority is committed to working with the developer or company to make this structure fit within their goals for the project lease.
+The Port is committed to working with the developer or company to make this structure fit within their goals for the project lease.